 The grand prize of $15,000 was awarded to Pasand from Princeton University for their venture improving access to affordable sanitary protection and feminine health education by partnering with schools to provide an interactive curriculum.
 The topics of study range from menstrual hygiene to rape and sexual assault.

-Time and time again, women and girls in the developing world are identified as the most important group to educate and empower– and the Dell Empowering Women Challenge was our joint contribution to this in partnership with Dell.
+Time and time again, women and girls in the developing world are identified as the most important group to educate and empower – and the Empowering Women Challenge was our contribution to addressing this in partnership with Dell.